ForsythsGambit/Earmark/README.md

 ## Overview
 Earmark is a tool intended to aid reading while switching between an ebook and audiobook by providing functionality similair to amazon's whisperSync.
-This is accomplished by transcribing the first 15 seconds of each file in an audiobook and indentifying the absolute kindle where the text occurs via this [method](https://wiki.mobileread.com/wiki/Page_numbers#Implementation).
-There is currently only support for audiobooks which are a folder of parts (typically mp3 files, but ffmpeg should support others provided the necessary codecs).Support for m4b files and calculating locations based on time stamps is planned, but has not yet been implemented.
+This is accomplished by transcribing the first 15 seconds of each file in an audiobook and indentifying the absolute kindle location where the text occurs via this [method](https://wiki.mobileread.com/wiki/Page_numbers#Implementation).
+There is currently only support for audiobooks which are a folder of parts (typically mp3 files, but ffmpeg should support others provided the necessary codecs).
+Support for m4b files and calculating locations based on time stamps is planned, but has not yet been implemented.

 **Please note** this requires you to have a copy of both: the .mobi file of your ebook and the audio files of your audiobook.
+If you have epub files I recommend using calibre to convert to mobi, this is my work flow.
 In addition this project currently and will only support unencrypted mobi files.
 Circumventing the drm of your purchased ebook is both potentially illegal and outside the purview of this project.

 ## Installation
 1. Install the dependencies via `pip install -r requirements.txt`